Allison Kowlessar, Coordinator

 - You must provide ODS notice even if there are others in the class using interpreters or CART services.

-- In order to provide notification of changes you must complete a Change Support Service Form, found athttp://www.barry.edu/disability-services/forms/and return the form to the ODS office within the twenty (24) hour period.
-You can return the form to ODS in-person or by fax at (305) 899-3056.
+- In order to provide notification of changes you must complete a Change Support Service Form at http://www.barry.edu/disability-services/forms/, and submit the form to the ODS office within the twenty (24) hour period.

 - Changes include, but are not limited to, classroom changes, time changes, one-time cancellations (including exams), permanent cancellations, plans to leave class early, arrive late or any other alterations in your regular schedule that would apply to interpreting services.